Physical Therapy For Cervicogenic Migraines

 Transcutaneous neuromuscular electrical stimulation, or TENS, is a type of electrical stimulation applied to your neck muscles.

-TENS can help to decrease your pain and improve headache symptoms.
+TENS can help to decrease your pain and improve headache symptoms, which is especially helpful if you are experiencing chronic pain symptoms.

 Your physical therapist may perform TENS treatments once or multiple times.